1st Note

 B2N vs Concert

-The Concert edges ahead in Night Practice and Portability and Value.
+the Concert is stronger in quiet practice, portability and value for money.
 The Concert costs $100 less.
-Choose the Concert if you prioritize quiet practice.
+Choose the Concert if quiet practice matters most.

 Alesis Concert →